patricklafrance/shelby/README.md

 });
 ```

-Those functions are available on the view model and will use the URLs that you provided in your view model definition.
+Those functions are available on the view model and will use the URL(s) that you provided in your view model definition.

 * `all(criteria, options)`
 * `detail(id, options)`